 - 1 cup apricot brandy

-- Strawberries with a slit cut in bottom
+- strawberries (with a slit cut in the bottom)

-- Add wine, apricot brandy, Cointreau and club soda
+- Add wine, apricot brandy, Cointreau and club soda1 bottle Sauvignon Blanc, 1 cup apricot brandy, 1/2 cup Cointreau, 8 ounces club soda

 - Cap jar and refrigerate for at least 6 hours if not overnight